tektoncd/community/teps/0060-remote-resource-resolution.md

 Pipelines' validation code will need to be updated to accomodate these new fields.

-### `ResourceRequest` objects
+### `ResolutionRequest` objects

-- `ResourceRequests` are namespaced and must be created in the same namespace as the referencing `PipelineRun` or `TaskRun`.
+- `ResolutionRequests` are namespaced and must be created in the same namespace as the referencing `PipelineRun` or `TaskRun`.
 This is required to support `ownerReferences` and to keep tenants' resource requests separated in multi-tenant clusters.

 - The label `resolution.tekton.dev/resolver` is _required_ on
-  `ResourceRequests` and its omission will result in the request being immediately failed.
+  `ResolutionRequests` and its omission will result in the request being immediately failed.
 This is to allow for watches and filtering based on the resolver type.